jamesmoss/treasure-chest/README.markdown

-NamespaceCache
+TreasureChest
 ==================================

-A wrapper around the apc_* functions which make it possible to use namespaces with keys when manipulating data in the user cache.
-NamespaceCache makes it possible to logically group a set of keys and invalidate them all at once making cache management much easier.
-This also lets you get around the problem of not being able to use wildcards when wanting to delete a whole series of related keys.

-It's impossible to do `apc_store('user1_username', 'bob')` and then `apc_delete('user1_*');`.
-Using this class you can simply do `NamespaceCache::store('user1', 'username', 'bob')` and then `NamespaceCache::invalidate('user1')`.
+A simple key/value store with namespace support and backends for memcached, apc, filesystem and more.

+TreasureChest's biggest feature is namespaces.
+Most existing key/value stores place your data in a single global environment, this can lead to clashing key names in large datasets.
+They also don't support wildcards when deleting keys.
+It's impossible to do something like `store('user1_username', 'bob')` and then `delete('user1_*');`.
+This makes tracking and invalidating large sets of related keys difficult.
+TreasureChest provides a wrapper around your favourite key/value store (memcached, apc, xcache etc) making this possible.

-Internally, NamespaceCache uses a pointer (also stored in the user cache) that keeps track of the version number of each namespace.
+Internally, TreasureChest uses a pointer which keeps track of the version number of each namespace.
 This version number is prefixed to all keys which get passed into the class.
-When a namespace is `invalidate`'ed the pointer is incremented by one, thereby changing the key which gets passed to APC.
+When a namespace is `invalidate`ed the pointer is incremented by 1, thereby changing the key which gets passed to the datastore.

 Requirements
 -----------------------------------
 - PHP 5.3 or higher
-- APC 3.1.4 or higher
+- APC 3.1.4 or higher (if using APC as backend)
+- Memcached 1.2.0 or higher (if using memcached as backend)

 Usage
 -----------------------------------
-All the NamespaceCache methods are static and have (almost) identical function signatures to their apc_ equivilents.
-The only change is an additional first parameter, a string, which is the namespace to be used for that key.

-e.g

-	apc_fetch('key123');

-becomes

-	NamespaceCache::fetch('namespace123', 'key123');

-To clear all the keys associated to a namespace use the `NamespaceCache::invalidate` method.
+Include and register the autoloader, this takes care of loading all other classes.

+	include('../lib/TreasureChest/Autoloader.php');
+	\TreasureChest\Autoloader::register();

+Create an instance of the TreasureChest class, passing in an instance of the datastore you wish to use.

+	$bounty = new \TreasureChest\Instance(new \TreasureChest\Cache\APC);

+Use the `add`, `store`, `fetch`, `exists`, `inc`, `dec` and `delete` methods to store and retrieve your data. e.g

+	$bounty->store('email', 'bob@example.org');
+	$bounty->store('age', 45);
+	$bounty->fetch('email'); // returns bob@example.org
+	$bounty->inc('age', 5); // returns 50
+	$bounty->dec('age', 10); // returns 40
+	$bounty->delete('email');
+	$bounty->fetch('email'); // returns boolean FALSE

+Namespaces can be used to logically group sets of key/pairs.
+Simply append the key with the desired namespace, separated by a colon (this delimiter character can be changed) e.g

+	$bounty->add('user123:username', 'bob');
+	$bounty->add('user123:email', 'bob@example.org');
+	$bounty->add('user123:age', 21);

+	// Clear the entire user123 namespace
+	$cache->invalidate('user123');

+	$cache->fetch('user123:username'); // returns boolean FALSE
+	$cache->fetch('user123:email'); // returns boolean FALSE
+	$cache->fetch('user123:age'); // returns boolean FALSE

 Known issues
 -----------------------------------
-There is currently a concurrency issue which can lead to a NamespaceCache returning data which should have been invalidated if another PHP process calls `invalidate` whilst the first process is still running.
+There is currently a concurrency issue which can lead to TreasureChest returning data which should have been invalidated.
+This happens if another PHP process calls `invalidate` whilst the first process is still running.
 This can be fixed by checking the namespace version number before each call to `fetch`, `store` etc.  This has a performance impact so I'll be making it a user enabled option.

 To do
 -----------------------------------
 - Introduce option to check namespace version before every APC call.
 - Improve testing suite.
 Introduce automated unit tests using PHPUnit.
+- Add support to automatically serialize/unserialize objects/arrays stored in the cache
 - Improve README file